buildtesters/buildtest/docs/what_is_buildtest.rst

 generate test scripts.
-The framework is tightly integrated with Lmod module system to allow the framework to load modules properly when building test. buildtest was designed on the premise of reusable and easy to read test configuration that can be shared by the HPC community sites. buildtest aims to abstract test complexity so the user can focus on writing test with minimal knowledge of the system. buildtest provides a rich set of YAML keys see :ref:`singlesource_schema` for more details.
+The framework is tightly integrated with Lmod module system to allow the framework to load modules properly when building test. buildtest was designed on the premise of reusable and easy to read test configuration that can be shared by the HPC community sites. buildtest aims to abstract test complexity so the user can focus on writing test with minimal knowledge of the system.

-For a brief summary of buildtest features see :ref:`feature_overview`

 buildtest is available on Github at https://github.com/HPC-buildtest/buildtest-framework